 Something else you’ll want to look into is insurance.
 Most small businesses require some level of insurance to cover their operations.
 Without knowing all the ins and outs.
 (I’m not an insurance broker) as a baseline you’ll need to be covered for public liability.
 Make sure you get a few quotes before committing as insurance premiums can vary and you could save yourself a lot of money just by doing some research.

 3. Obtain a police clearance.

 It’s a gold standard to offer your potential clients a police check before you start working.
 After all, you’ll be spending a lot of time in their personal space, sometimes when they aren’t home.
 It’s important they feel they can trust you and a police clearance offers a form of liability up front.
 The price for a police clearance in Western Australia at the time of writing is $49.90.
 You’ll need to secure a clearance relevant to the state or territory you’ll be working in.

 As well as the security of a police check, customers often also want references to ensure your work is of a high standard.
 It can be hard to have references on hand when first starting out.
 You can offer a reduced-fee clean in exchange for a reference or clean for family/friends to get some testimonials under your belt.
 Get them to publish their review on your Google Business Page so you can direct your potential clients here.
 You’ll want at least 2 – 3 good references to start.

-This is the important stuff because this is what’s going to allow you to do the best work you can, which is the thing that’s going to keep your business growing, get you more referrals and customers, making you more money.
+This is really the most important stuff because it’s what’s going to allow you to do the best work you can.
+Good quality work is the thing that’s going to keep your business growing, get you more referrals and customers, making you more money.